vtex-apps/react-app-template/docs/README.md

 Remember to add a table with all blocks exported by the app and their descriptions.
 You can verify an example of it on the [Search Result documentation](https://vtex.io/docs/components/all/vtex.search-result@3.56.1/).

-Next, add the **props table**.
+Next, add the **props table** containing your block's props.

 If the app exports more than one block, create several tables - one for each block.
 For example:

 ### `block-1` props